AID: Attention Interpolation of Text-to-Image Diffusion: Analysis of Conditional Interpolation

-\textbf{Task description}.
-Given a diffusion model $M$, latent variable seed $z_1$ and $z_m$, condition $c_1$ and $c_m$ and a sequence length $m$, our objective is to generate an interpolation sequence of images $I_{1:m} = \{I_1, I_2, ..., I_m\}$, where the source images are $I_1 = M(z_1, c_1)$, $I_m = M(z_m, c_m)$, ensuring that the sequence $I_{1:m}$ exhibits high consistency, smoothness, and fidelity.
-To assess the sequence, we adopt established indicators such as LPIPS and FID scores and tailor them to our interpolation setting.
+Text embedding interpolations work well when the conditions are semantically related, e.g., \textit{``a dog''} and \textit{``a cat''}, but may lead to failures in less related cases.
+To better analyze the characteristics of the interpolated image sequences, we define three measures based on ideal interpolation qualities: consistency, smoothness, and image fidelity.

-\textbf{Perceptual consistency}.
-Perceptual consistency refers to how "long" the perceptual transition of the interpolation sequence is.
-Similar to the Perceptual Path Length (PPL)~\cite{karras2019style}, we use the LPIPS (Learned Perceptual Image Patch Similarity) metric~\cite{zhang2018unreasonable} to assess the consistency of our interpolation.
-However, we target evaluating the quality of discrete sequences derived from the interpolation path, rather than the continuous path itself.
-Thus, we introduce discrete Perceptual Path Length as the average LPIPS value across all adjacent pairs in the sequence.
-Formally, with $P$ denoting the LPIPS model, the consistency of a sequence $I_{1:m}$ is defined as:
+\textbf{Perceptual Consistency.} Ideally, the interpolated image sequence should transition from one source or endpoint to the other in a perceptually direct and therefore consistent path.
+Similar to~\cite{karras2019style}, we use the average LPIPS metric~\cite{zhang2018unreasonable} across all adjacent image pairs in the sequence to evaluate consistency.
+If $P$ denotes the LPIPS model, the consistency $C$ of a sequence $I_{1:m}$ is defined as:

-\textbf{Perceptual smoothness}.
-Smoothness is often overlooked in previous work interpolating in latent space.
-Their main focus is to evaluate a continuous perceptual path, where PPL both indicates consistency and smoothness.
-However, this is not true when considering discrete interpolation sequences.
-For example, if all the interpolated images in the sequence are the same, the sequence is not smooth, yet the consistency value is low.
-Therefore, we need a distinct index to evaluate smoothness.

-Specifically, the distance between each neighbor should be as similar as possible.
-The Gini coefficient~\cite{dorfman1979formula} is a conventional indicator on data imbalanced~\cite{tangirala2020evaluating, gu2021interpreting, he2023analyzing}.
-Formally, given a set $X = \{x_1, x_2, ..., x_n\}$ and their mean value $\bar{x}$, it's defined as: